 Any lender will need to ensure that you are not a “high-risk” applicant before approving the loan.
 There are many ways to increase your credit score after foreclosure – some easy solutions may include taking out a secured credit card, where you make a deposit and your credit limit is based off that amount.
 Paying off all purchases on the account will show your ability and willingness to repay other debt you have acquired.

-After losing a home to foreclosure, short sale or claiming bankruptcy, the first thing you will need to do is focus on rebuilding your credit score and establishing a solid payment history.
-Witnessing thousands of homeowners go through the foreclosure process over the last 9 years here in our forums, we’ve found that the average hit to a borrower’s score ranges from 80-150 points.
-Families need to focus on securing suitable housing and saving money for a possible down payment in order to purchase a new home.
+You will also need to do is focus on rebuilding your credit score and establishing a solid payment history.
+Witnessing thousands of homeowners go through the foreclosure process over the last decade here in the LoanSafe forums, we’ve found that the average hit to a borrower’s score ranges from 80-150 points.